 I must admit that I learned all these by reading the vast knowledge base and exchanging emails with the Property Partner team.
 They were quite responsive and I was impressed they were answering all my questions in detail before I invested a single penny.

 To me, that’s a good sign of a platform that respects customers.
 Another good sign is the excellent rating on TrustPilot.
 They’re also authorised and regulated by the FCA.

 I told them I’m considering investing serious money and they invited me to one of their events.
 So I went and met part of the 20-people team along with other investors.
-They also announced an ISA coming out very soon for their development loans part.
-Kyle and Faraj from the team were both helpful and knowledgeable.
-I mentioned Foxy Monkey and Kyle, the account manager gave me his contact details to pass on to those interested:
+Property Partner also support ISA investments for their development loans part.
+Faraj from the team was very helpful and knowledgeable.
+I mentioned Foxy Monkey and he gave me his contact details to pass on to those interested

 So overall first impression is very positive.
 Time will tell.

-That’s a bargain considering I benefit from their expertise, getting below market value deals by buying in bulk and diversifying in multiple cities.
-In fact, I’m quite happy with the pricing model.
-They just reduced it to 1% fee if you invest in new deals the first week.
+But then I thought that’s a bargain considering I benefit from their expertise, getting below market value deals by buying in bulk and diversifying in multiple cities.
+In fact, I’m quite happy with the pricing model for investors that want to put in more than £10,000.
 Plus there is no minimum investment amount.